-The last requirement that Huntington had for their IT operations platform was the ability to not only monitor infrastructure components, but to monitor, prioritize, and make decisions based on the IT service impacted.
-According to Kopp, "Service Monitoring is a newer way of thinking.
-It is more important in this day and age of virtualization, cloud computing, and service providers.
-We're doing it at Huntington not only with Zenoss, but other products - pulling them together to optimize decision making."
+The last requirement that Huntington had for their IT operations platform was the ability to not only monitor infrastructure components but also to monitor, prioritize and make decisions based on the IT service impacted. said Kyle Kopp, infrastructure manager at Huntington.

+"Service monitoring is a newer way of thinking," said Kyle Kopp, infrastructure manager at Huntington.
+"It is more important in this day and age of virtualization, cloud computing and service providers.
+We're doing it at Huntington not only with Zenoss but also other products - pulling them together to optimize decision-making."